JWBurgers/An_Introduction_to_Cryptography/Chapter 3 - Symmetric Cryptography.md

 Bob first encrypts the message M with the key K. He, then, sends the ciphertext C to Alice.
 Once Alice has received the ciphertext, she can decrypt it using the key K and read the plaintext.
 With a good encryption scheme, any attacker that intercepts the ciphertext C should not be able to learn anything of real significance about the message M.

 You can see a depiction of situation (2) in *Figure 2* below.
-Bob wants prevent others from viewing certain information.
+Bob wants to prevent others from viewing certain information.
 A typical situation might be that Bob is an employee storing sensitive data on his computer, which neither outsiders nor his colleagues are supposed to read.

 Bob encrypts the message M at time T0 with the key K to produce the ciphertext C. At time T1 he needs the message again, and decrypts the ciphertext C with the key K. Any attacker that might have come across the ciphertext C in a meantime should not have been able to deduce anything significant about M from it.